Getty image of trees, forest, woodland 636753858

 Since graduating I have experienced a shift into the realms of digital content.
 A fertile area which allows my creative writing and film studies skills, curated from my undergraduate degree, to be used and re-shaped into new areas.
 I’ve cut between scenes from the cinema of Tarantino, Tarkovsky and Truffaut, to reading between the lines of stories by Mark Z. Danielewski, David Foster Wallace and Blake Butler.

-The combination of these roots have helped me find a pathway in the Digital and Content Team at the University, where I help to produce engaging and original content across our digital channels.
+The combination of these roots have helped me find a creative pathway at the University, where I help to tell original stories and produce engaging content across our digital channels.
 The world of digital content is exciting, because it’s always changing, has the opportunity for endless creativity, and is all wrapped around the satisfaction of making the best content, placed in the easiest places, for our readers to engage with.

 Telephone poles over cloud